Dr. Gregory Washington

-As the home to Virginia's largest and most diverse student body, Mason continues to advance a university culture of diversity, equity, and inclusion.
-Within weeks of arriving at Mason, Dr. Washington created the Anti-Racism and Inclusive Excellence (ARIE) task force to ensure that George Mason University creates an inclusive and equitable campus environment in which every member of our community, without exception, is valued, supported, and experiences a sense of belonging.
+As the home to Virginia's largest and most diverse student body, George Mason University continues to advance a university culture of diversity, equity, and inclusion.
+Within weeks of arriving at Mason in 2020, President Washington created a task force to ensure an inclusive and equitable campus environment in which every member of our community, without exception, is valued, supported, and experiences a sense of belonging.

 Under Dr. Washington's leadership, Mason is redefining what it means to be inclusive and allow everyone to participate in a thriving economy.